-When you explore the outdoors, you might find many edible in the forest.
+When you explore the outdoors, you might find many edible fruits in the forest.
 These fruits connect you more with nature.
 They are a good food source and make foraging exciting.

 The types of fruits you find change with your location and the season.
 Knowing when these fruits are available makes foraging better.
 It also helps you choose healthy foods.